An expert approach to the changing recruitment landscape and attracting top talent

 My coaches then work directly with hiring managers to figure out what success looks like and what parameters can be set to identify the right person.
 It’s not enough to hunt someone “with five years' experience."
 I know lots of people with five years' experience that suck at their job.
 A better approach would be looking at what the person needs to deliver within say one year, and what applicable skills they have to achieve X, Y, and Z.

-We generate scorecards for the human qualities, the mentalities, the behaviors, that person must exhibit to be a good fit.
+We generate scorecards for the human qualities, the mentalities, the behaviours, that person must exhibit to be a good fit.
 Having a structured approach we can go straight to the hiring manager with a visual representation of the person they are after, what that person has to deliver, and how we are going to identify them.

 From there, we go to market, building in stages to ensure that the job seekers are engaged.
 By removing all easy-apply buttons, candidates have to consider, review and make a call on their suitability for the role.
 I'm all for making things easier for people, but when you make something like a job application too easy, it eliminates the thought on the job seeker's side.